 ‘Aubigny’ was a temporary facility until the Sisters of Mercy could raise enough money to build a hospital at the South Brisbane site.
 It was this small fee-paying private hospital that provided the much-needed funds for the Sisters of Mercy to realise their vision and opened their first hospital at South Brisbane in 1910.

 Through this spirit of innovation characterised by the Sisters of Mercy, Mater has continued to grow to meet the needs of the community.
 More than a hundred years later, Mater’s network of hospitals and healthcare services extend across Queensland, impacting the lives of hundreds of thousands of people each year.

 The ministry today

-The Sisters of Mercy Brisbane Congregation transferred canonical governance of the ministry to Mercy Partners in April 2013.
+The Rockhampton Sisters of Mercy Congregation and The Townsville Mercy Congregation transferred canonical governance of Mater Hospitals in Central and North Queensland to Mercy Partners in 2011, and The Sisters of Mercy Brisbane Congregation transferred canonical governance of the Brisbane Mater to Mercy Partners in April 2013.